harishvarma0717/ADM_Project_Final/README.md

 Open your web browser and go to http://127.0.0.1:5000/

-Usage
+## Usage

-Enter engine parameters in the form on the web interface.
-Click "Predict" to get maintenance predictions.
+The usage of this application is designed to be straightforward for users:

+### Enter engine parameters: On the web interface, users can input engine parameters such as Engine RPM, Lub Oil Pressure, Fuel Pressure, Coolant Pressure, Lub Oil Temperature, and Coolant Temperature.

+### Predict maintenance: After entering the parameters, users can click the "Predict" button.
+The application will use the trained Random Forest model to provide predictions on whether the engine requires maintenance.

-Project Details:
+## Project Details

-Problem Definition: Predicting engine maintenance requirements.

-Data Preprocessing: Handling missing values, outliers, and ensuring data quality.

-Feature Engineering: Creating new features like RPM_Difference and Lub_Oil_Pressure_Rolling_Avg.

-Model Development: Using a Random Forest classifier.

-Evaluation: Metrics include accuracy, precision, recall, and the ROC curve.

-Deployment: The trained model is deployed using Flask.
+### Problem Definition
+The primary objective of this project is to predict engine maintenance requirements.
+By analyzing the input parameters, the model determines whether a vehicle engine is likely to need maintenance.

+### Data Preprocessing
+Data preprocessing is a critical step to ensure the quality of the input data.
+This involves handling missing values, identifying and managing outliers, and ensuring overall data cleanliness.
+Robust preprocessing contributes to the accuracy and reliability of the predictive model.

+### Feature Engineering
+Feature engineering involves creating new features or modifying existing ones to enhance the model's predictive capabilities.
+In this project, additional features such as RPM_Difference and Lub_Oil_Pressure_Rolling_Avg are engineered to provide more meaningful information to the model.

+### Model Development
+The core of the project lies in developing a predictive model.
+A Random Forest classifier is employed for this task.
+Random Forest is chosen for its ability to handle complex relationships in data and provide accurate predictions.

+### Evaluation
+The model's performance is evaluated using various metrics, including accuracy, precision, recall, and the Receiver Operating Characteristic (ROC) curve.
+These metrics help gauge the model's effectiveness and identify areas for potential improvement.

+### Deployment
+The trained Random Forest model is deployed using Flask, a web framework for Python.
+Flask allows for the creation of a user-friendly web interface, enabling users to interact with the model and receive predictions conveniently.

+These details provide a comprehensive overview of the project's objectives, methodologies, and the user experience.

-Dependencies:
+## Dependencies:
 Flask
 scikit-learn
 pandas